Over the past few years, we’ve seen a dramatic shift in the way consumers shop.

 No matter what you’re looking for, there’s a good chance you can find it on Amazon.

 Consumers have relied heavily on Amazon during the pandemic to get their essentials, and the company’s online sales only continue to grow.

 Amazon currently has one of the highest share prices on the market, so it’s not going to be suitable for every investor.

 This online retail giant has proven that they aren’t going anywhere anytime soon, so it may be an excellent long-term portfolio pick for those who can stomach the high price point.

 Buyers may want to wait for a price dip before adding this stock to their portfolio to really maximize returns.

 eBay Inc. (NASDAQ: EBAY)

 As another one of the largest eCommerce platforms in the U.S., eBay facilitates online sales between consumers and businesses.

 The company has played an important part in allowing consumer-to-consumer transactions to continue throughout the pandemic and beyond.

-eBay gives consumers the option to buy, purchase, and bid on new and used goods.
+eBay allows consumers to buy, purchase, and bid on new and used goods.

 Since they offer peer-to-peer transactions, they don’t have to worry about supply chain issues as much as other retailers.

 eBay stock has seen consistent growth throughout this year.
 However, they still have a relatively low P/E ratio, meaning they could be slightly undervalued.

 The company has also announced that it will be buying back $5 billion in shares this year, which could help keep its stock price stable.

 This is an attractive e-Commerce pick to watch moving forward.